Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: Experiment

 \subsection{Main Results}

-We compare our method with state-of-the-art R-VOS methods on Ref-Youtube-VOS and Ref-DAVIS-17 in Table~\ref{tab:ytrvos}, and $\mathrm{R}^2$-VOS task in Table~\ref{tab:rrvos}.

-\textbf{Comparison on Ref-Youtube-VOS.} In Table~\ref{tab:ytrvos}, we first compare our method on Ref-Youtube-VOS.
+\textbf{Comparison on R-VOS.} In \cref{tab:ytrvos}, we first compare our method on Ref-Youtube-VOS.
 For results of ResNet \cite{he2016resnet} backbone, our method achieves 57.3 $\mathcal{J}\&\mathcal{F}$ which outperforms the latest method ReferFormer \cite{referformer} by 1.7 $\mathcal{J}\&\mathcal{F}$.
-In addition, our method runs at 30 FPS compared to 22 FPS of state-of-the-art ReferFormer (FPS is measured using single NVIDIA P40 with $batchsize=1$).
-For results of Swin-Transformer \cite{liu2021video,liu2021video} backbones, our method achieves 60.2 $\mathcal{J}\&\mathcal{F}$ and 61.3 $\mathcal{J}\&\mathcal{F}$ with Swin-Tiny and Video-Swin-Tiny backbones respectively, which outperforms ReferFormer \cite{referformer} and MTTR \cite{botach2021mttr} by a clear margin.
+In addition, our method runs at 30 FPS compared to 22 FPS of state-of-the-art ReferFormer (FPS is measured using a single NVIDIA P40 with $batchsize=1$).
+For results of Swin-Transformer \cite{liu2021video} backbones, our method achieves 60.2 $\mathcal{J}\&\mathcal{F}$ and 61.3 $\mathcal{J}\&\mathcal{F}$ with Swin-Tiny and Video-Swin-Tiny backbones respectively, which outperforms ReferFormer \cite{referformer} and MTTR \cite{botach2021mttr} by a clear margin.
+Our method achieves 59.7 $\mathcal{J}\&\mathcal{F}$ on Ref-DAVIS-17 dataset, which outperforms ReferFormer by 1.2 $\mathcal{J}\&\mathcal{F}$.
+The performance improvement on R-VOS task indicates that the semantic consensus consolidation from cyclic training can benefit the segmentation result.